Robotframework Python Testing using real email addresses

 This would find and click an HTML element that matches:

-The MailSlurp playground app uses [data-test] attributes to allow for easy acceptance testing that doesn't rely on constant class or ID DOM attributes.
+The MailSlurp playground app uses attributes to allow for easy acceptance testing that doesn't rely on constant class or ID DOM attributes.

 Calling custom Python functions